yannikbauer/notes/00_intro/00_intro.md

 #### Grades

 - attendance: 25%, all or nothing
-    - can miss up to 3 out of 12 classes, any more and no credit
+    - can miss up to 3 out of 12 classes, any more and no credit for course
 - homework: 25%, 4 homework assignments, short, similar to in-class exercises
     - graded by attempt, not outcome
     - we'll go over solutions the following week